Thermazote/ArduinoMAX7219Ticker/README.md

 # Arduino-MAX7219-Ticker
+## Objective of the project:
+Learn how to work with wireless data transmission using bluetooth technology on the example of creating an android application for managing a ticker.

+Tasks:
+1. Development of a mobile android application for data exchange using bluetooth technolog
+2. Development of firmware and construction of a circuit of elements

 ### Dot matrix controller: MAX7219
 The MAX7219/MAX7221 are compact, serial input/output common-cathode display drivers that interface microprocessors (µPs) to 7-segment numeric LED displays of up to 8 digits, bar-graph displays, or 64 individual LEDs.
 Included on-chip are a BCD code-B